Spring: 5 things you can see and visit in Sardinia

 Near Alghero you can explore another precious historic monument of Sardinia - the Nuraghe Palmavera.
 Nuraghi are typical Sardinian old stone towers from the bronze and iron age.

-From the touristic harbor of Alghero you can also take a boat to the shores of Capo Caccia which are mainly reachable only by boat or with a long walking and climbing session.
+From the touristic harbor of Alghero, you can also take a boat to the shores of Capo Caccia, which are mainly reachable only by boat or with a long walking and climbing session.

 Villa Il Rifugio del Bandito